 When we talk about language, it is dealing with the basic tool of human communication and interaction.
-Language, as a fundamental form of human expression and an instrument of a quite specific nature, is used to address reality of life.
-Language is also a central element in every human development and civilization.
-Language can be examined from a variety perspective concerning the field of research and investigation.
-A social change to certain extent is influenced by the language as an important element in cultural system.
+Language, as a fundamental form of human expression and an instrument of a quite specific nature that to use to cope with reality of life.
+Language also is a central element in every human development and civilization.
+Language can be examined from a variety perspective concerning to the field of research and investigation.
+A social change in certain extent is influence by the language as an important element in cultural system.
 Language factor could speed up the process of development and modernization in one country.
-However in this paper, I am elaborating the problems of Arabic language when pointed as a sacred by Qur'an.
-In the first part, I intend to slightly grasp back the roots and origins of Arabic language in history as a platform for a later explanation.
+However in this paper, I am elaborating on the problems of Arabic language when pointed as a sacred by Qur'an.
+To begin with the presentation, I intend to grasp back slightly the roots and origins of Arabic language in history as a platform for a later explanation.

-Arabic belongs to the Semitic language family, which is part of a wider Hamito-Semitic family including, interalia also ancient Egyptian, within that family, it belongs to the South Semitic or South-West Semitic branch, which includes two further subgroup; South Arabian (comprising) ancient Sabaen, Mina'en, Katabanian, Hadramatia; Ethiopia (comprising) ancient Ethiopic or Ge'ez, Modern Tigne, Tigriyya, Amharic, Harari etc. On the other hand, Arabic shares with North-West Semitic, Hebrew, Ugaritia and Aramaic1.
-Arabic, as the whole, stands between South (Proto-Semitic) and North-West Semitic which has contact with both.
-There existed perhaps intermediate dialects between North-West Semitic and Arabic; this has been claimed for the local dialect which influenced the Hebrew Book of Job 1.
+Arabic belongs to the Semitic language family, which is part of a wider Hamito-Semitic family including, interalia also ancient Egyptian, within that family, it belongs to the South Semitic or South-West Semitic branch, which includes two further subgroup; South Arabian (comprising) ancient Sabaen, Mina'en, Katabanian, Hadramatia; Ethiopia (comprising) ancient Ethiopic or Ge'ez, Modern Tigne, Tigriyya, Amharic, Harari etc. On the other hand Arabic share with North-West Semitic, Hebrew, Ugaritia and Aramaic.
+Arabic as whole, thus stands between South (Proto-Semitic) and North-West Semitic having contact with both.
+There existed perhaps dialects intermediate between North-West Semitic and Arabic; this has been claimed for the local dialect which influenced the Hebrew Book of Job 1.